National Strategic Selling Institute

 Develop an external relationship selling advisory board.Develop and implement executive training seminars in relationship selling utilizing the Manhattan and Olathe campuses.Facilitate sales related consulting activities.

 This is no ordinary auction!
-Held at the historic Wareham Opera House, the auction is a semi-formal affair featuring fine-dining, musical entertainment, and the auction services of The Canny Team of Johnson, Kansas.
+Held at the Houston Street Ballroom in downtown Manhattan, the auction is a semi-formal affair featuring fine-dining, musical entertainment, and the auction services of The Canny Team of Johnson, Kansas.

 The NSSI Benefit Auction allows our Advanced Sales students to learn about territory management, prospecting, phone sales, and the sales process in a real-world setting!
 The students are working together to find items for the auction and sell the tickets to the event.
-All funds go towards programming for students, including our equipment for our innovative sales labs, professional development programming, and travel for the K-State Sales Team.
+All funds go towards programming for students, including our equipment for our innovative sales labs, professional development programming, and travel for the K-State Sales Team, as well as a local charity.
+In 2014 we were able to donate over $5000 for the Boys and Girls Club of Manhattan.

 To develop our future sales stars, the NSSI utilizes an innovative curriculum, state-of-the-art facilities, and professional development activities, combined with real-world experiences.
 Realistic experiences such as the NSSI Benefit Auction allow our students to hit the ground running once hired.
 In fact, research has shown that students graduating from university sales programs tend to stay in their first sales job longer and produce more revenue faster than their peers who have not graduated from these programs.
 The NSSI seeks to provide our students with an outstanding sales education and businesses with outstanding sales recruits.